For many years, the mention of microbes or bacteria elicited responses of “EWWW!”

 Q: What specific examples exist of microbes being used successfully in modern agricultural practices, and how have these instances driven change?

 Soybean inoculants were the first generation of microbial products to have a large-scale market, having widespread adoption in Brazil and Argentina during the 1990s.
 Key to Brazil’s success was intense research dating back to the 1950s and 1960s by the Brazilian Agricultural Research Corporation (EMBRAPA) that led to the identification of four elite Bradyrhizobium strains that were effectively adapted to Brazil’s soil, climate, and soybean genotypes.
-Today, nearly all soybeans in Brazil are inoculated, limiting the need for nitrogen fertilizer in soybean production
+Today, nearly all soybeans in Brazil are inoculated, limiting the need for nitrogen fertilizer in soybean production.

 Widespread adoption of soybean inoculants in Brazil was enabled by strict commercial standards and quality control, ensuring product quality to achieve high levels of performance in the field.
 From the beginning, Brazil created legislation requiring soybean inoculants to contain minimal concentrations of 109 CFU/mL, purity, shelf-life greater than 6 months, and the absence of biological contaminants at the 10-5 dilution (MAPA, 2011).
 In addition, in every state, Brazil set up an extension-like system to help growers learn how to use these new products.
 EMBRAPA has since developed elite Azospirillum brasilense strains, which support nitrogen fixation (not as efficiently as Bradyrhizobium) and plant root growth primarily by producing phytohormones.
 Elite Azospirillum strains are being co-inoculated with Bradyrhizobium in soybean or as an inoculant for corn.